gofynd/fdk-client-javascript/documentation/platform/PARTNER.md

 ## Methods with example and description

 ### addProxyPath
-Create proxy URL for the external URL
+Add proxy path for external url